ros-naoqi/nao_dcm_robot/README.md

 To choose the controllers you want to load at launchtime you have to modify nao_control/launch/nao_control_trajectory.launch To know the list of controllers implemented please refer to : nao_control/config/nao_trajectory_control.yaml You can start and stop the ros-controllers using the rqt plugin ControllerManager

+**Position control**

+To command joints positions via ROS:

+* start the DCM bringup proving your robot's IP (be aware that the package will stop Autonomous Life on your robot):

+        roslaunch nao_dcm_bringup nao_dcm_H25_bringup_position.launch robot_ip:=<ROBOT_IP>

+* send a position to the desired controller, for example

+        rostopic pub /nao_dcm/LWristYaw_position_controller/command std_msgs/Float64 "data: 0"